The History of IPCSA

 This thriving association traces its roots back to Dryport, an Interreg IVB North Sea Region which ran from 2009 to 2012.
 A Dryport workshop covering IT and Security in November 2009 included a presentation by Portbase, the Dutch Port Community System, on ‘Track and Trace’, and a presentation by Maritime Cargo Processing (MCP), a British PCS, on ‘Port Community IT Systems – how they can be adapted for Dryports’.

 Two years later, both Portbase and MCP were among the six founding members of IPCSA, originally launched as the European Port Community Systems Association (EPCSA) with support from Dryport.

 For the first time, Port Community Systems operators, through EPCSA, had a united, strong lobbying position at the European Union level.
 The other four founding members were SOGET (France), dbh (Germany), Portic (Spain) and DAKOSY (Germany).
 Three years later, after a steady flow of new members, the association officially became international, as IPCSA, in 2014.

 IPCSA soon began working with standards organisations such as UN/CEFACT, the World Customs Organization and ISO.
-Towards the end of 2019, the standards specialist group PROTECT was integrated into IPCSA as a working group – enabling IPCSA to accelerate its work in supporting international standards, including in the delivery of Just-In-Time [ship arrival] APIs and data through international standards bodies.
+Towards the end of 2019, the standards specialist group PROTECT was integrated into IPCSA as a working group – enabling IPCSA to accelerate its work in supporting international standards.

 IPCSA places the emphasis on constantly changing and adapting – keeping ahead of the crowd.
 In their last major gathering before the arrival of Covid-19, members attended a two-day meeting, hosted by the World Economic Forum in Geneva, to discuss The Future of Cross Border Digital Trade.